Spantree/okmercury/README.md

 # OKMercury

 A blatant plagiarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.
+For more info, see the [TED Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) they released on Valentines Day 2013.

-If you're more visual, check out this [TED Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) describing the algorithm, which was released on
+If you're more visual, check out this
-Valentines Day 2013.

 This project was originally part of a [48-hour hackathon](http://mpitechcon.com/hackathon/) sponsored by Meeting Planners International.